youngist/clean-blog/_posts/2015-1-1-leaving-cops-behind-in-2015.md

   - "Queen Arsem-O'Malley"
 ---

+We write to you as dispossessed queer youth and youth of color from Atlanta, Boston, Brooklyn, Los Angeles and Oakland.
 Over the past several months we have taken part in a national uprising against police violence and the killing of Black people in the streets.
 There are some for whom this is, indeed, an uprising against the police and the State.
 Regardless of which camp you fall into, on this New Years Day, we want to speak to this generation and all those facing systemic violence at the hands of the State.
-As dispossessed queer youth and youth of color, we struggle with you and are building with you.
+We struggle with you and are building with you.

 **Trayvon and Onwards**